So, you want to Thru Hike a long-distance trail?

-From the research, most hikers use a one-man tent or tarp.
-I looked at both options but the one-man tents were too claustrophobic for me.
-It was like sleeping in a coffin and you can’t get your pack inside so it stays outside.
-I decided that the Vaude terra Trio 2P was the choice for me, roomy and easy to erect
+From my research, most hikers use a one-man tent or tarp.
+I looked at both options, but the one-man tents were too claustrophobic for me. and some of them you cannot even get your pack inside, so it stays outside.

 Once I was happy with my choices I began to use the advice of Keith’s webpage.

-He suggests going to the Company webpage to find the contact details so you can email.
-He suggests avoiding phoning although sometimes it necessary to get the email address of the best person or correct person to send your request to.
+He suggests going to the Company webpage to find the contact details, so you can email the correct person.
+He suggests avoiding phoning although sometimes it necessary to get the name or email of the best person to send your request to.

 You only get one shot make sure you use it, so you need to grab their attention.
 You can be funny if you like

-This is how I headed my email to Berthas “Hiking 2,000 miles with bare feet”.
+This is how I headed my email to Berghaus “Hiking 2,000 miles in bare feet”.

 They probably opened it just out of curiosity.
-It worked and I received three pairs of hiking boots.
+It worked, and I received three pairs of heavily discounted hiking boots.
 Well, okay, after a bit of grovelling

 I need a seam sealed Tarp Tent Contrail with yellow, reflective spectra cord guy lines, integrated line lighteners and titanium tent pegs.

 This makes you sound professional because you know exactly what you need and not just someone who’s making a half-arsed attempt to do a thru-hike (or whatever activity).